Gazoo101/lyric-manager/README.md

 - Lyric Manager only supports a single lyric aligner (for now), i.e. NUSAutoLyrixAlign offline (found here: https://github.com/chitralekha18/AutoLyrixAlign)
     - In the meantime, you can use the online version of NUSAutoLyrixAlign (found here: https://autolyrixalign.hltnus.org/) and rename the output (for Audacity - selected in their online tool) to be the offline extension, e.g. `song.nusalaoffline`
 - Lyric Manager only supports fetching lyrics from one lyric database or a manually provided file

+# FAQ

+I'm getting the error "version `GLIBC_2.28' not found"!

+This will occur on Ubuntu 18.04, as Qt6 requires Ubuntu 20.04.